getify/foi-lang/formalization-work/Syntactic-Grammar.md

 apply the bare/dotted single-name form.
 PEG: BraceNarrowing first, backtrack to NamedType on absence of `.<...>` — same pattern as TypeCompareBinExpr (§9) and DoLoopComprLHS (§16).

-Note: `DepCondBoolExpr`'s `NamedUnaryOp` arm is bare — a single `?empty` / `!empty` token with no written operand.
-The topic supplies the operand implicitly (extending the "topic is implicit LHS" principle from the operator-led arm to the unary case).
-No `:as` tail reachability here either; annotate at the DepCondClause level via the paren-recursive arm if needed.

 Note: `<MatchConsequent>` and `<MatchConsequentNoSemi>` are colon-led uniformly with §4 guard consequents (`GuardedExpr`) and §3.5